Yoast/Yoast-SEO-for-TYPO3/Documentation/Configuration/Events/Index.rst

         }
     }

-After you created your event listener to alter the URL, you need to register it in your `Services.yaml`.
+After you created your event listener to alter the URL, you need to register it in your `Services.yaml`, or if you are using TYPO3 13, you can use the `AsEventListener` attribute to register the listener directly in your class.

 Check the TYPO3 documentation for your used TYPO3 version on how to register this correctly.